What Is Excess Auto Insurance?

 Broader Coverage Scope: Personal umbrella policies cover liability across multiple exposures — auto, home, boats, recreational vehicles — while excess auto covers only vehicular liability.
 Most people face liability risks beyond just driving.

-Gap Coverage: Umbrellas often provide primary coverage for certain claims not covered by underlying policies, such as personal injury (libel, slander), false arrest, or incidents occurring in foreign countries.
+Drop-Down Gap Coverage: True umbrella policies provide primary coverage (after a self-insured retention of $1,000–$10,000) for certain claims not covered by any underlying policy — such as personal injury (libel, slander), false arrest, or incidents occurring in foreign countries.
 Excess auto policies never fill these gaps.

-Comparable Costs in 2026: Personal umbrella insurance averages $150–$383 annually for $1 million in coverage — comparable to or only marginally more than many excess auto policies.
-The modest extra cost buys significantly expanded protection.
+Comparable Costs: Personal umbrella insurance averages $400–$500 annually for $1 million in coverage in 2026 — comparable to many excess auto policies.
+The extra cost buys significantly expanded protection.
 Learn more about umbrella auto liability protection.

 Simplified Insurance Program: One umbrella policy covering all exposures creates fewer policy management headaches than multiple standalone excess policies.